OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-23.md

 “Do not deny justice to your needy people in their lawsuits.

 ## Exodus 23:7
-Keep far from a false charge, and do not kill the innocent or the righteous, for I will not acquit the guilty.
+Avoid any false accusation, and do not harm the innocent or the righteous, for I will not declare the guilty as innocent.

 ## Exodus 23:8
 “Do not accept a bribe, for a bribe blinds the clear-sighted and corrupts the words of the righteous.